crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 "\u{NNNN...}" # hexadecimal unicode character
 ```

-Any other character followed by a backslash is interpreted as the character itself.
+Any other character following a backslash is interpreted as the character itself.

 A backslash followed by at most three digits denotes a code point written in octal: